-Previous works on MGTs detection mainly concentrate on sequence feature representation and classification (Gehrmann et al., 2019; Solaiman et al., 2019; Zellers et al., 2019).
-Recent studies have shown the good performance of automated detectors in a fine-tuning fashion (Solaiman et al., 2019).
-Although the fine-tuning based detectors have demonstrated their effectiveness, they still suffer from two issues that limit their conversion to practical use: (1) Existing detectors treat input documents as flat sequences of tokens and use neural encoders or statistical features (e.g., TF-IDF) to represent text as the dense vector for classification.
+Previous works on MGTs detection mainly concentrate on sequence feature representation and classification (Gehrmann et al., 2019; Solaiman et al., 2019; Zellers et al., 2019; He et al., 2023; Mitchell et al., 2023).
+Recent studies have shown the good performance of automated detectors in a fine-tuning fashion (Solaiman et al., 2019; Mireshghallah et al., 2023).
+Although these finetuning-based detectors have demonstrated their effectiveness, they still suffer from two issues that limit their conversion to practical use: (1) Existing detectors treat input documents as flat sequences of tokens and use neural encoders or statistical features (e.g., TF-IDF, perplexity) to represent text as the dense vector for classification.
 These methods rely much on the token-level distribution difference of texts in each class, which ignores high-level linguistic representation of text structure.
-(2) Compared with the enormous number of online texts, annotated dataset for training MGT detectors is rather low-resource.
+(2) Compared with the enormous number of online texts, annotated dataset for training MGT detectors is a rather low-resource.
 Constrained by the amount of available annotated data, traditional detectors sustain frustrating accuracy and even collapse during the test stage.

-1https://chat.openai.com
+&lt;sup>1https://chat.openai.com